-Rating at last inspection: Good (published December 2016).
+Rating at last inspection: Good (report published November 2016).

 Why we inspected: This was a planned inspection.
 It was scheduled based on the previous rating.

 Follow up: We will continue to monitor intelligence we receive about the service until we return to visit as per our re-inspection programme.
 If any concerning information is received, we may inspect sooner.